G-Research/ahocorasick_rs/README.md

 ## Implementation details <a name="implementation"></a>

-* Matching releases the GIL, to enable concurrency.
+* Matching on strings releases the GIL, to enable concurrency.
+  Matching on bytes does not currently release the GIL, but see https://github.com/G-Research/ahocorasick_rs/issues/94 for a case where it could.
 * Not all features from the underlying library are exposed; if you would like additional features, please [file an issue](https://github.com/g-research/ahocorasick_rs/issues/new) or submit a PR.

 ## Benchmarks <a name="benchmarks"></a>